yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 >
 {: .question}

-To see the real concordance between Louvain clusters and true values, we can bserve a tabulation of the concordance between them.
+To see the real concordance between Louvain clusters and true values, we can observe a tabulation of the concordance between them.
 (Each row sums up to 1).

 > <hands-on-title> Concordance plot </hands-on-title>
 >